sh1boot/sh1boot.github.io/_posts/2025-11-20-lego-card-shuffler.md

 ### What's a riffle?

-A [riffle][] can be modelled as dividing the source into two piles and randomly picking either the left or right pile to deliver the next card to the resulting pile, over and over until we run out of cards.
-Each choice is based on probabilities proportional to the number of cards in each hand, and this model implies the dealer would try to mix the two piles evenly rather than letting one side expire early with the other simply dropped on top.
+A [riffle][] can be modelled as dividing the cards into two stacks and randomly picking either the left or right stack to deliver the next card to the result, over and over until we run out of cards.
+Each choice is based on probabilities proportional to the number of cards in each stack, and this model implies the dealer would tries to mix the two piles evenly rather than letting one side expire early with the other simply dropped on top.